gartnera/hdhr-easy-cli/README.md

 * Selecting which channel to view
 * Setting frequency and program based on that selection
 * Setting the target of the UDP stream
-* Opening VLC when the stream starts
+* Opening VLC to recieve the stream when it starts
 * Resetting the tuner after you are finished watching the stream (press enter or close VLC)

 # Getting Started